bgamari/ghc-wiki-import/git-lab-migration.md

-Currently GHC uses Gitolite and a pile of custom hooks to host the `ghc` repository and a
+Currently GHC uses Gitolite, Gitweb, and a pile of custom hooks to host the `ghc` repository and its mirrored core libraries.